■ site map

 Call it electrical pollution, electropollution, dirty electricity, stray voltage, microwave radiation, or any other of its many informal names and forms, the question is just the same: Do all those energy fields around us adversely affect health, possibly at the exposure levels much below current official safety standards?

 Officials say: "Worry not".
-But the existing evidence falls seriously short from fully supporting their view, which is based on mere assumption that these fields are biologically inactive.
+But the existing evidence falls seriously short from fully supporting their view, which is based on the mere assumption that these fields are biologically inactive, or nearly so.